 Visiting the Peles Castle in Romania: Everything You Need to Know

-You’d think that after visiting something as impressive as the Palace of Parliament, nothing else can impress you anymore, but fortunately that’s not the case!
+You’d think that after visiting something as impressive as the Palace of Parliament, nothing else can impress you anymore, but fortunately, that’s not the case!

 How to get from Bucharest to Peles Castle in Sinaia

-For example, you can book this Peles & Dracula Castle day tour, which has everything covered (leaving from and returning to Bucharest) and you get to see two amazing castles, not just one!
+You can book this Peles & Dracula Castle day tour, which has everything covered (leaving from and returning to Bucharest) and you get to see two amazing castles, not just one!

 The small – but beautiful – train station in Sinaia